Colonoscopy procedure | Detect Polyps, Cancer, & More

 • Check for colon cancer

-A colonoscopy is an option for screening for colon cancer.
+A colonoscopy is an option for colon cancer screening.
 It is recommended that you begin undergoing regular colonoscopies at the age of 45, with your gastroenterologist determining the frequency of the procedure.
 They may request it be done sooner should they observe any strong indicators of cancer.

 • Look for polyps

 Before going to your gastroenterologist for your colonoscopy, do make sure that you have an empty bowel.
-Your gastroenterologist will prescribe a medication that helps in emptying your bowel a few hours to a day before the procedure.
+Your gastroenterologist will prescribe a medication that helps empty your bowel a few hours to a day before the procedure.

 Keep hydrated with water during bowel preparation.
 Drinking and eating are prohibited four hours prior to the procedure.